 You’ll also need to decide whether you are able to lay the foundations and build the greenhouse yourself, or whether you will need to get it installed – read more about building a greenhouse.

 Once you’ve chosen your greenhouse, you’ll need some kit – read more about the essential kit for your greenhouse and discover the best greenhouse accessories you might need.
 And, if you want to keep your greenhouse in tip top condition, our experts have tested the best pressure washers so you can buy in confidence.
-Or, perhaps you’re after outdoor storage rather than growing space, we’ve found the best garden sheds including a clear guide on what to consider before you buy.
+Or, perhaps you’re after outdoor storage rather than growing space?
+If so, we’ve found the best garden sheds including a clear guide on what to consider before you buy.

 But now, you have the exciting prospect of choosing a greenhouse.
 Read on for our advice or you can skip straight to our selection of greenhouses below.

 Greenhouses come in a range of widths and lengths, in 2ft increments.
 It’s best to go for one that’s at least 6ft wide; 8ft wide will enable you to put staging (shelves) on both sides.
 The eaves should be at least 1.5m (5ft) tall to let in plenty of light.
 Most gardeners wish they had a bigger greenhouse, so choose the biggest you can afford and have room for.

 There are three main greenhouse shapes – traditional, lean-to and octagonal.
 Newer shapes such as domes are also available.
 Lean-tos takes advantage of an existing wall, for example a south-facing house or garage wall.
 The bricks hold the heat of the sun, especially at night, ideal for growing.
 An octagonal or dome shape is useful if you have an awkward space.